Distinguish Between Farmer and Food Producer

-As I was working on the first installment of our Food Policy series (nothing like trying to wrap-up agricultural policy in 500 words when the Farm Bill itself is 1,770 pages), a clear distinction stood out between “farmers” and “food producers.”
+As I was a writing a piece about food policy (nothing like trying to wrap-up agricultural policy in 500 words when the Farm Bill itself is 1,770 pages), a clear distinction stood out between a “farmer” and a “food producer.”

 Let’s start out with some basics.
 First, nearly half of the country—over 1 billion acres—is farmland.
-Yet only 4 percent of the owners own nearly 50 percent of that farmland.
-And, according to data from the USDA, there is a very high correlation between sales volume and how directly involved the owner/operators are with the actual land.
-Take, for instance, a small-scale family farm (which make up 90 percent of the number of farms in the US).
-Their owners do 70 percent of the labor themselves.
-Bump up to a very large-scale family farm or a non-family farm and the number drops to only 19 percent.
+Yet only 4% of the owners own nearly 50% of that farmland.
+And according to data from the USDA, there is a very high correlation between sales volume and how directly involved the owner/operators are with the actual land.
+Take, for instance, small-scale family farms (which make up 90% of the number of farms in the US).
+Their owners do 70% of the labor themselves.
+Bump up to a very large-scale family farm or a non-family farm and the number drops to only 19%.

-This week, if this nibble has you curious, Google the company behind the label on your produce or packages and see if you can find dirt under their fingernails.
+This week, if you’re curious, Google the company behind the label on your produce or packages and see if you can find dirt under their fingernails.

 Pasta with Asparagus and Prosciutto